Little Cowhorn Lake

 Itasca County, MinnesotaLimited DataEutrophic

-Little Cowhorn Lake has no invasive species recorded in Minnesota state databases as of 2024, though prevention practices still apply at all access points.
+No invasive species are currently listed at Little Cowhorn Lake — the lake remains off the Minnesota infested-waters roster.
 The state fisheries records do not list documented species for Little Cowhorn Lake, which usually reflects a lack of formal fisheries survey work rather than an empty lake.
 A documented public access point at Little Cowhorn Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-09-24.
 Grade methodology: LakeGrade methodology.